BEER DUTY & WASTAGE

 If you are worried that you are not making enough profit from your wet sales and or can never make sufficient gross profit then this service is for you.

-With our Wastage and Sediment Service, we can help pubs identify losses and uncover non-compliance in wastage and sediment using our custom-built software (see sample below of £10,000 being hidden).
+With our Wastage and Sediment Service, the PAS can help pubs identify losses and uncover non-compliance in wastage and sediment using our custom-built software (see sample below of £10,000 being hidden).
 If you would like us to check if you are a victim of “72 pints”, then please submit an inquiry via this link, which will take you to our contact page and we will be in touch as soon as possible.